-9.1 There is no specific publicity consideration in relation to this Report.
-Individual activities of the companies that require public consultation will undertake them at appropriate times, by stakeholder engagement workshops, planning application consultations, press releases and Council reports.
+9.1 There is no specific publicity consideration in relation to this report.
+Individual activities of the companies that require public consultation, engagement or marketing will undertake them at appropriate times and by various methods including stakeholder engagement workshops, planning application consultations, press releases and Council reports.